harrison-daniel/CH-06-weather-dashboard/README.md

 ## Built With

 HTML
-CSS
-Bootstrap
-jQuery
+CSS, with Tailwind and Tailwind Elements jQuery
-OpenWeather One Call API
+OpenWeather API

 ## Acceptance Criteria